braxtons12/Cnx/README.md

 jemalloc pairing is the most __consistently__ fast option to use.

-This was the performance for formatting builtin types (u32, i32, f32, cstring), but it would be reasonable to expect this to translate to custom types as well (`StdString`'s `StdFormat` implementation simply forwards itself, so it's nearly the same as passing a `const char*` to `printf` in terms of cost).
+This was the performance for formatting builtin types (u32, i32, f32, cstring), but it would be reasonable to expect this to translate to custom types as well (`CnxString`'s `CnxFormat` implementation simply forwards itself, so it's nearly the same as passing a `const char*` to `printf` in terms of cost).